sebastian1725/BedBox/README.md

 When downloaded go to Start Menu for windows

-go to the minecraft folder then go to Saves then press on the world that you want to add it to
+then type "run"

+then in run type %appdata%

-then goto Datapacks then go to Minecraft Launcher then launch 1.19
+then go to roaming

+then .minecraft

+and then saves

+go to the put the Datapack in the world folder AKA your world name

+then Datapacks

+drag or copy then paste the Datapack in it

 then do /reload and /function safe:box (i think)